twisted/ldaptor/CONTRIBUTING.rst

 The recommended local dev enviroment is `tox -e py27-dev`

-When running on local dev env, you will get a coverage report for whole code as well as for the changes since `master.
+When running on local dev env, you will get a coverage report for whole code as well as for the changes since `master`.
 The reports are also produced in HTML at:
 * build/coverage-html/index.html
 * build/coverage-diff.html